nichmasci/APAD/README.md

-Final Presentation, Senior Design Report, and the apaddemovideolink.txt files are additional, non-code files meant to supplement the programs included.
+Sprint Demos, Final Presentation, Senior Design Report, and the apaddemovideolink.txt files are additional, non-code files meant to supplement the programs included.

 log.c and monitorJohn.c should be compiled and run in a virtual machine ONLY.